WireGuard vs strongSwan

 A detailed comparison to help you choose between WireGuard and strongSwan.

-WireGuard Modern VPN protocol — kernel-level performance | strongSwan Open source IPsec and IKEv2 VPN for Linux | |
+WireGuard Modern VPN protocol — kernel-level performance | strongSwan Open-source IPsec VPN implementation for Linux and embedded systems | |

 |---|---|---|